trentwiles/RiversideRocksv1/README.md

 # Riverside Rocks: The website

 This is the website of Riverside Rocks.
 You can view this project live at [riverside.rocks](https://riverside.rocks).
+Install by cloning or using `installer.sh`.

 # How to Contribute